 Um, somehow it is that time again.
 How in the bleep is Thanksgiving next week?!
 For all of you who are making the turkey or thinking of making th turkey or dreaming of making the turkey, this one’s for you–the OBB turkey that people fell in love with last year.
-And it’s gott happen today or you might run out of time before the big day otherwise.

 Every year, we get lots and lots of visitors in October and lots and lots in December, but November is always kind of a slow month.
 We’ve always been puzzled because if there’s a month we should be hitting it out of the park, it’s November, the delicious month that marks the beginning of holiday poundage.